terraform-providers/terraform-provider-opc/website/docs/r/opc_storage_object.html.markdown

 ## Object Metadata

 The `metadata` config defines a map of additional meta data header name value pairs.
+The additional meta data items are set HTTP Headers on the object in the form `X-Object-Meta-{name}: {value}`, where `{name}` is the name of the metadata item  `{value}` is the header content.
+For example:

 ```hcl
 metadata {